danielnuriyev/danielnuriyev.github.io/README.md

 ### Core components of mind

-Following are the core components of the mind that are observed during an observation (meditation in which we observe that we observe).
+Following are the core components of the mind that are observed during an observation.
+Observation is when we observe that we observe.
+AKA meditation.

 It is important to understand them and to start observing them because otherwise the mind will stay veiled.